micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 9.md

 Let your garments always be white, And let your head lack no oil.

 ###### 9
-[^c]Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity; for that _is_ your portion in life, and in the labor which you perform under the sun.
+Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity; for that _is_ your portion in life, and in the labor which you perform under the sun.

 ###### 10
 Whatever your hand finds to do, do _it_ with your might; for _there is_ no work or device or knowledge or wisdom in the grave where you are going.